Ashwin3221/AI_FitnessTracker/README.md

 **

 _Steps to follow :
   STEP 1 :   First we need to install and import all the necessary libraries such as numpy, mediapipe and opencv.
-Then starting with capturing video from webcam and setting up                  mediapipe instance
+Then starting with capturing video from webcam and setting up                  mediapipe instance.
   STEP 2  :   Extracting the coordinates and joining them.
 Then it will find the angle between three defined coordinates.
   STEP 3  :   At last we've applied the logic of curls counting, thereby by diplaying the counts on the screen.